canidlogic/lilac/doc/Plugin.md

     %require com.example.Requirement;
     %require com.example.Requirement "1.25";

-Both syntax formats have a unique name for the requirement, which must consist of 1 to 255 ASCII alphanumerics, underscores, and periods, where neither the first nor last character may be period, and no period may occur immediately after another period.
-The recommended format to avoid name collisions is to begin with a domain name in reverse order, as shown above.
-The prefix `lilac.` is reserved for requirements defined by Lilac itself.
+Both syntax formats have a unique name for the requirement, which must follow the Lilac name identifier format described elsewhere.
+The namespace for requirement names is separate from other Lilac namespaces.

 The second syntax includes a quoted meta-string that stores a required version number.
 The version string must consist of 1 to 63 visible, printing ASCII characters in range 0x21 to 0x7E, excluding backslash and double quote.
 The format of the version string is not specified and is specific to the particular requirement.